Prickly Ed's Cactus Patch Native Plant Emporium

 Pollinators, What's all the Buzz About?

-There’s a lot of buzz about bees and other pollinators these days, and for good reason; pollinators are in peril.
+There’s a lot of buzz about bees, butterflies, and other pollinators these days, and for good reason; pollinators are in peril.
 Biologists are warning that pollinator populations are in sharp decline, with some species facing extinction.
 But the good news is there are things you can do to help right outside your door.

 Learn more about pollinators and explore how you can help sustain life in your yard